Skip to content

 Learn more in the Comments docs.

-If you request a Preview URL, the X-Robots-Tag HTTP header is set as noindex.
-This ensures that search engines like Google do not index the Preview URLs.
+To prevent that, the X-Robots-Tag HTTP header is automatically set to noindex for all Preview Deployments so that search engines do not accidentally index the Preview URLs.

-When assigning a custom domain to a preview Git branch, you can prevent this behavior.
-In this case, the X-Robots-Tag header is not set with the value noindex.
+When a custom domain is assigned to a Git branch, this behavior is prevented.
+In that case, the X-Robots-Tag header is not set.

-You can learn more about the X-Robots-Tag by reviewing this Google Search Reference.
+To learn more about the X-Robots-Tag, review this Google Search Reference.